jhroemer/jhroemer.github.io/src/content/posts/bluesky-post-comments-solid.md

 - AT Protocol
 - API is quite open, much of it unauthorized
+- at:// is the schema
 - Endpoint to get post data
 - Endpoint to get?
 - Handle vs did

 ### Astro

-- Frontmatter is server-side, data would be static
+- Component script is server-side (everything within the code fence --- ---), data would be static
 - Client-side scripts
 - JSX but no reactivity
 - Client directives